 - Ships to you inside of plastic capsules with a Certificate of Authenticity!

-- Fourth silver round issued in the American Western Skulls Collection!
+- Fifth silver round issued in the American Western Skulls Collection!

 - Mintage limited to 1,500 rounds only!